GuillaumeGibert/swooz/scripts/README_SCRIPTS.md

 3. CLEAN SWOOZ
 --------------

-win32-clean.cmd will delete all the content of the dist repertory (except dist/data) and all the compiled files in the swooz projects defined in the auto-generated file **"SW_build_order.txt"** (see win32-build.cmd)
+win-clean.cmd will delete all the content of the dist repertory (except dist/data) and all the compiled files in the swooz projects defined in the auto-generated file **"SW_build_order.txt"** (see win-build.cmd)

 4. GENERATE DOC
 ---------------

-win32-doc-generate.cmd will call all the win32-generate_doc.cmd of each project, these scripts generate the Doxygen documentation using their respective Doxyfile.
+win-doc-generate.cmd will call all the win-generate_doc.cmd of each project, these scripts generate the Doxygen documentation using their respective Doxyfile.

 5. CLEAN DOC
 ------------

-win32-doc-clean.cmd will delete the doc directories of all the projects.
+win-doc-clean.cmd will delete the doc directories of all the projects.